Why Choose IronOCR Over Tesseract

 Conclusion

 Tesseract is an excellent resource for C++ developers, but it is not a complete OCR library for .NET.
-Scanned or photographed images must be pre-processed so as to be orthogonal, standardized, high-resolution, and free of digital noise before Tesseract can accurately work with them.
+Scanned or photographed images must be pre-processed to be orthogonal, standardized, high-resolution, and free of digital noise before Tesseract can accurately work with them.

 In contrast, IronOCR can do this and more, with just a single line of code.
 IronOCR uses a very finely-tuned Tesseract for its internal OCR engine, built for C#, with a lot of performance improvements and features added as standard.